mbmccormick/mbmccormick.github.io/_posts/2011-02-04-connect-your-google-cr-48-laptop-to-pal2-0-at-purdue.md

 ---
 layout: post
-title: 'Connect Your Google Cr-48 Laptop to PAL2.0 at Purdue'
+title: "Connect Your Google Cr-48 Laptop to PAL2.0 at Purdue"
 ---

 If you're one of the lucky people at Purdue to have received a [Google Cr-48](http://www.google.com/chromeos/pilot-program-cr48.html) laptop like myself, then you may have realized that Chrome OS currently does not have support for WPA Enterprise wireless networks, the same protocol that Purdue uses to connect to PAL2.0\.
 Thanks to this [wiki post](https://wiki.utah.edu/confluence/display/~u0226271/UConnect+on+Chrome+OS) at the University of Utah, I have put together a working script with the necessary configurations to connect to PAL2.0 on your Google Cr-48.